SphericalCowww/CubicDoggo_178Mk-II/README.md

 # CubicDoggo Mk-II: Upgrade with Mechanical Reinforcement

 Derived from <a href="https://github.com/SphericalCowww/CubicDoggo">GitHub</a>.
-The goal is to upgrade the 3D-printed  structural support such that the feet can be lifted off the ground during walk gait.
-Also testing out options to use other servos.
+The goal is to upgrade the 3D-printed  structural support such that the feet can be lifted off the ground during the walk gait.
+Also testing options using other servos.

 ### The weak point